-The FMS provider will also issue W-2s to your Attendants on your behalf.
+The FMS provider will also issue W-2s to your Attendants, either as the employer or on your behalf.
 To ensure the W-2 reaches the Attendant in a timely fashion, it is their responsibility to ensure the FMS provider has their current address.
 The FMS provider may have a process for address, phone, and email changes for both you and your Attendants.
 This information will be available from the FMS provider.